fleschutz/PowerShell/Docs/check-vpn.md

 .SYNOPSIS
 	Checks the VPN status
 .DESCRIPTION
-	This PowerShell script queries the status of the VPN connections and prints it.
+	This PowerShell script queries and prints the status of the VPN connection(s).
 .EXAMPLE
-	PS> ./check-vpn
+	PS> ./check-vpn.ps1
-	✅ Disconnected VPN 'NASA L2TP'
+	✅ VPN to NASA L2TP is disconnected
 .LINK
 	https://github.com/fleschutz/PowerShell
 .NOTES